Bernardo Javier González Riga: Scientific discoveries and their socio-cultural impact

+Bernardo J. González Riga has worked extensively in the fields of philosophy.
+He has served as a professor of the history and philosophy of science, as well as of epistemology and scientific method, collaborating in the training of young scientists.

 Creation of natural parks and biodiversity and fossils protection

 Bernardo González Riga has been involved in numerous activities to protect natural environments, biodiversity and fossils.

 He was one of the coordinators of the team that proposed the creation of the Cordón del Plata Provincial Park in the Andes mountain range of Mendoza, Argentina.
 This initiative aimed to preserve the glaciers and rivers as vital resources, the fauna and flora, the landscape as well as the paleontological and archeological sites.

 He worked for eleven years in the creation and protection of the Cretaceous Park of Dinosaur Tracks.
 This natural park was discovered by González Riga himself in 2006.
 Since then, together with his colleague, the paleontologist Dr. Mercedes Prámparo, they managed and presented projects for its preservation as a natural park.

 Creation of laboratories and work teams

 In 2012 Gonzalez Riga proposed the creation of the Laboratory of Dinosaurs in Mendoza.
 It is a research laboratory "open to society" with four complementary objectives: a) scientific research, b) teaching and training of human resources, c) paleontological heritage preservation and d) scientific disclosure.
 During the first five years, the Laboratory of Dinosaurs has been place for fossils exhibitions, workshops, conferences and activities in cooperation with other museums and science parks.